Ontario Motor Vehicle Accident Lawyers

 Our motor vehicle accident lawyers serving Ontario offer all prospective clients a free initial consultation.
 Even if you are unsure whether you might be entitled to compensation, consider taking advantage of a cost-free, no-obligation first meeting with our Ontario motor vehicle accident lawyers.
 During this free initial consultation, you will have the chance to talk about your accident and receive personalized, case-specific legal advice about options for financial recovery that might be available to you.

 To learn more, schedule your free initial consultation with our Ontario motor vehicle accident lawyers today.
-Call 1-800-JUSTICE to learn how Preszler Injury Lawyers might be able to help.
+Call us today to learn how Preszler Injury Lawyers might be able to help.